Effective Practices

 - Identify and collect supporting data and documents that provide context and present a comprehensive picture of your department, its students and faculty and their activities (e.g., enrollment patterns, student persistence in the major, summary of programmatic and curricular assessment, course syllabi, teaching assignments, faculty and staff annual reports, two-page faculty CVs), and its resources (e.g., facilities, equipment, budget).
 See data sections of the supplement on Template for a Self-Study Report for more details.

-- Reach agreement on how to analyze data and assign individuals to gather and analyze subsets of the information by a specific deadline.
+- Reach agreement on how to analyze data and assign department members to gather and analyze subsets of the information by a specific deadline.

 - Establish a process to gather and analyze these data on an ongoing (e.g., annual) basis to facilitate departmental conversations and to lessen the workload associated with periodic review.